Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Cancer Stage as Predictor

-For nearly all cancers, treatment options and survival are related to stage, characterized by the anatomic extent of disease, as defined by tumor size, invasion of lymph nodes, and distant metastases.
+For nearly all cancers, treatment options and survival are related to stage, characterized by the anatomical extent of disease, as defined by tumor size, invasion of lymph nodes, and distant metastases.
 It is assumed that detection of cancer at an earlier stage yields better outcomes.

 However, the biologic cellular characteristics of cancer, such as grade, hormone sensitivity, and gene overexpression are also recognized as important predictors of cancer behavior.
 For example, high-grade cancer may be fast growing and quick to metastasize regardless of stage at the time of diagnosis.
 Therefore, detection of these cancers when they are small may not improve outcome.
 Randomized controlled trials are most definitive in determining screening benefits.